nunomtm/NunoMacedoProject3/Yoda Wisdom/README.md

-// Scope Code
+\\ Scope Code

-// - My ideia is to have a one page app where the theme is from Star Wars and the user will be able to get some Jedi Wisdom from Master Yoda.
+- My ideia is to have a one page app where the theme is from Star Wars and the user will be able to get some Jedi Wisdom from Master Yoda.

-// - Once the page loads they will be prompt to answer two questions: the 1st one would be: "How are you feeling today?"
-The user would have radion buttons to sleect which one they would like and the otions are, option1 = Rebel / option2 = Dark.
-The 2nd question would be: "Which lighsaber would you choose?" option1 = Blue / option2 = Red.
+- Once the page loads they will be prompt to answer two questions: the 1st one would be: "Joining today who do you feel like?"
+The user would have radion buttons to select which one they would like and the otions are, option1 = Resistance / option2 = Dark Side.
+The 2nd question would be: "Would you choose what color lightsaber?" option1 = Blue / option2 = Red.
 I would have an image or a gif with the lightsabers beside the radio button.

-// - To randomize the selection of which quote will be displayed I will create two objects arrays, one for Jedi with two key values Red and Blue and inside this values I will have quotes based on if they select Rebel, Red something related to the dark side, if they select Rebel and Blue some good advise from Yoda.
-I will do the same for the Vader with two key values Red and Blue.
+- To randomize the selection of which quote will be displayed I will create un objects called rebel, inside this object I will have to object arrays.
+One for Jedi and another one for Vader with thee key values: quote, type and color.
+For Jedi and Vader I will have different quotes related to Jedi or Vader.
+Type will be related to resistance or dark side.
+Color is related to the lightsaber and will have blue and red as values.
+So if the user selects Resistance and Blue the user will receive some good advise from Master Yoda.
+The same will apply to Vader.

-// - Depending on their selection I would have a random quote from Yoda displaying below the two questions and beside Yoda's photo.
+- Depending on their selection I would have a random quote from Master Yoda displaying below the two questions and beside Yoda's photo/gif.

-// Strech Goal
+\\ Strech Goal

-// - Increase number of quotes
+- Increase number of quotes
-// - Have the quote shown in a speaking balloon
+- Have the quote shown in a speaking balloon
-// - Animate the header and have Yoda with some sort of animation too
+- Animate the header and have Master Yoda with some sort of animation too
+- Have the title sliding up like the Star Wars movie intro